 Professionally, Russ is a nuclear engineer, a reactor physicist and engineering manager.
 Russ’ team is charged with the design of the advanced fuel assemblies and reactor cores for the power stations that provide about 7% of U.S. electricity capacity and more internationally.
 Russ has been engaged in safety analysis for 25 years, an area of expertise that makes him uniquely qualified to evaluate safety, human resource management, and regulatory oversight issues associated with maternity care in both hospital and out-of-hospital settings.

-Upon returning to the United States, Kate pioneered direct-entry midwifery equivalency to nurse midwifery by challenging licensure in New York.
-Kate was the first American-educated, traditional direct-entry midwife to earn one of the first ACMB Certified Midwife (CM) credentials in 1998 as well as the NARM Certified Professional Midwife (CPM) credential.
-In 2000, Kate completed the MS in Midwifery at the Philadelphia University.
-Kate’s thesis developed effective language direct-entry midwives could use to describe their unique competencies, a comparative sociological review of professionalization of midwifery and medicine, and a strategic analysis of promoting direct-entry midwifery in licensing legislation, both CM and CPM credentials.
+Kate holds a degree in nutrition with a maternal/child focus from Cornell University, and graduated from the Seattle Midwifery School.
+She pioneered direct-entry midwifery equivalency to nurse midwifery by challenging midwifery licensure in New York.
+In 1998, Kate received one of of the first AMCB Certified Midwife (CM) credentials, as well as the NARM Certified Professional Midwife (CPM) credential.
+As one of the first direct-entry midwives accepted into the MS completion program at Philadelphia University, Kate’s thesis focused on a strategic analysis of promoting direct-entry midwifery, both CM and CPM credentials.

 Dr. Fisher is a recent graduate of the Master of Health Care Delivery Science program at Dartmouth College, Hanover, New Hampshire.
 He obtained his medical degree at Dartmouth Medical School, Hanover, New Hampshire, completing his categorical internship and residency in obstetrics and gynecology at the Naval Medical Center in San Diego, California.